Skip to content

 Depending on your broadband provider and the internet safety tools it offers, the features of your broadband parental controls can vary.
 Still, most will have the following:

-• Content filters – These help you reduce the risk of your child coming across inappropriate content on the internet.
+– These help you reduce the risk of your child coming across inappropriate content on the internet.
 Some filters also let you set different age limits, so you can increase the level of protection for younger children

-• Screen time limits – As well as protecting your children from harmful content, parental controls also let you control how much time they can spend online.
-For example, you can set specific times for internet use, as well as restrict access to particular websites depending on the time of the day
+– As well as protecting your children from harmful content, parental controls also let you control how much time they can spend online.
+Research by Ofcom, found that children aged eight to 17 spend between two and five hours online per day.
+With screen-time limits, you can set specific times for internet use, as well as restrict access to particular websites depending on the time of the day

-• Monitoring usage – This lets you keep an eye on the sites your children have been visiting, as well as how they’ve been using them.
+– This lets you keep an eye on the sites your children have been visiting, as well as how they’ve been using them.
 It can be useful for checking whether a website is appropriate or not

-• Controls for certain websites – Websites like Google, YouTube and Netflix let you turn on a kid-friendly filter that only shows content suitable for children
+– Websites like Google, YouTube and Netflix let you turn on a kid-friendly filter that only shows content suitable for children

 How do I set up broadband parental controls?